Blown-up singular Riemannian foliations: Dynamics of the Blown-up Foliation

 We now recall a result of Gitler \cite{gitler}, who computed the singular cohomology (with $\mathbb{Z}_{2}$ coefficients) of the blow-up $\blup{\Sigma}{M}$.
 This result serves as the main motivation for the next section, where we adapt Gitler's argument to the foliated setting.
+Suppose $\Sg$ is a closed submanifold of $M$.
 Gitler proved that